dora-team/dora.dev/hugo/content/capabilities/loosely-coupled-teams/index.md

 slug: loosely-coupled-teams
 core: true
 date: 2023-03-27T09:48:50+01:00
+updated: 2025-08-05
 category: fast flow
 draft: false
 headline: "Learn about moving from a tightly coupled architecture to service-oriented and microservice architectures without re-architecting everything at once"
 summary: "An organizational structure that allows teams to test and deploy their applications on demand, without requiring orchestration with other services.
 Team structure and technical architecture are highly interrelated: having a loosely coupled architecture allows your teams to work independently without relying on other teams for support and services, which in turn enables them to work quickly and deliver value to the organization."
 ---

-Research from the [DORA](https://dora.dev) team shows that effective organizational and technical structures are predictors for achieving continuous delivery.
-Whether you're using Kubernetes or mainframes, your architecture enables teams to adopt practices that foster higher levels of software delivery performance.
+Research from the DORA team shows that effective organizational and technical structures are predictors for achieving continuous delivery.
+Whether you're using Kubernetes or mainframes, your organizational and system architecture enables teams to adopt practices that foster higher levels of software delivery performance.

-When teams adopt continuous delivery practices, adopting the following architectural practices drives successful outcomes:
+Adopting the following architectural practices drives successful outcomes:

--   Teams can make large-scale changes to the design of their systems without the permission of somebody outside the team or depending on other teams.
+* Teams can make large-scale changes to the design of their systems without the permission of somebody outside the team or depending on other teams.
--   Teams are able to complete work without needing fine-grained communication and coordination with people outside the team.
+* Teams are able to complete work without needing fine-grained communication and coordination with people outside the team.
--   Teams deploy and release their product or service on demand, independently of the services it depends on or of other services that depend on it.
+* Teams deploy and release their product or service on demand, independently of the services it depends on or of other services that depend on it.
--   Teams do most of their testing on demand, without requiring an integrated test environment.
+* Teams do most of their testing on demand, without requiring an integrated test environment.
--   Teams can deploy during normal business hours with negligible downtime.
+* Teams can deploy during normal business hours with negligible downtime.

 It's possible to achieve these outcomes with mainframe technologies.
 It's also possible to fail to achieve them even when using the latest, most trendy